AuroraBackcountry/infoex-api/N8N_AGENT_INSTRUCTIONS.md

 - If they give a good description in comments, that's often enough

 ### 2. Always Show the Payload
-Before sending to Claude, show the user:
+Before using the Claude tool, show the user:
 ```
-Here's what I'll send:
+Here's what I'll process with the Claude tool:

 Submit avalanche summary:
 Avalanches observed: Yes